How To Make A Monkey Fist Knot Useful For Survival

 Make your own!

-And you can keep making them new when they tear apart the ones they’ve got.
+And you can keep making new ones when they tear apart the ones they’ve got.

 Keychain